aburky4247/311Services/README.md

     This question helps to identify service requests that should be updated, as their values do not align with each other

   -Q3: Which Agency has the most non-closed service requests, and of the non-closed, how many are unspecified or open?
-    This question helps identify agencies that are lacking in closing their service requests
+    This question helps identify agencies that are lacking in assigning and closing their service requests

   -Q4: On average how long does it take from created_date to closed_date by agency?
     This question helps identify agencies that are leaving service requests open for too long